ollienorman/CV/README.md

 #### Quality Control & Initiative

 It nags at me if I feel like there's a smarter, more efficient way of doing something - and I'll want to find out how to do something about it.
-At Unicef UK I was hired into a salary role halfway through my internship primarily because I spotted inefficiencies in the existing donor pipeline and management system, researched the programs and systems used, and pitched to the department manager to let me work on a new process - which I developed and was implemented.
+At Unicef UK I was hired into a salary role halfway through my internship primarily because I spotted inefficiencies in the existing donor pipeline and management system, researched the programs and systems used, and pitched to the department manager to let me work on a new process - which I developed and implemented.

 ## Education